boylesoftware/x2node-tutorial/src/TUTORIAL.md

 $ curl -v http://localhost:3001/products | python -mjson.tool
 ```

-Note, that the response is a "super-object" that includes the `records` array.
-This is because the endpoint is for the collection resource.
-Later on we are going to see how oather collection properties besides the `records` list can be included in the query response.
+Note that the response is a "super-object" that includes the `records` array.
+This is because the endpoint is for a collection resource.
+Later on we are going to see how other collection properties besides the `records` list can be included in the query response.

 To perform records collection search, the collection resource endpoint takes query parameters in the URL.
 For example: